matusm/NMM2profile/README.md

 ================================================

 A standalone command line tool that converts files produced by the [SIOS](https://sios-de.com) NMM-1.
-The produced GPS data files are formatted according to ISO 25178-7, ISO 25178-71, ISO 25178-72, EUNA 15178 (BCR) and formats proposed by PTB and NPL, respectively.
+The produced GPS data files are formated according to ISO 25178-7, ISO 25178-71, ISO 25178-72, EUNA 15178 (BCR) and formats proposed by PTB and NPL, respectively.

 ## Command Line Usage: